 Moderator Approval: It is mandatory to attach a signed certificate from the facilitator who passed the proposal

-3. One Letter of recommendations, submitted according to this procedure.
+3. One Letter of recommendation, submitted according to this procedure.

-4. To complete the process, please follow the instructions in the Application Submittal Status.
+4. To complete the process, please follow the instructions in the Application Submission Status.

 For rules and regulations please see http://archaeology.huji.ac.il